kreier/timeline/README.md

 https://raw.githubusercontent.com/kreier/timeline/main/docs/amazon_schofield_sims.jpg
 -->

-It looks like Knaur's book was inspired by [Adams Synchronological Chart or Map of History](https://www.amazon.com/Adams-Synchronological-Chart-Map-History/dp/0890515131) - it is 23' long (7 meter) and 27" tall (68 cm).
-Original from 1871.
+It looks like Knaur's book is a translated and updated version of [Adams Synchronological Chart or Map of History](https://www.amazon.com/Adams-Synchronological-Chart-Map-History/dp/0890515131) - which is 23' long (7 meter) and 27" tall (68 cm).
+The original is from 1871.

 ![Adams Map of History](https://raw.githubusercontent.com/kreier/timeline/main/docs/amazon_adams_map.jpg)
 <!-- Adams Map of History